apalhinha/workout/content/exercises/auto/c/calf-raise-hold.md

 ---
-date: 2021-03-03T21:02:59+01:00
 draft: false
 title: "Calf Raise Hold"
 url: "/exercises/calf-raise-hold-workout-exercise"
 eid: "calfr-h"
 description: "How-to, correct form, instructions and hints to perform Calf Raise Hold.
 Similar exercises and video demo"
 intro: ["Calves are used in the daily life, when walking, running or using stairs.
-Standing in your toes is an easy exercise to strengthen your calves.."]
+Standing in your toes is an easy exercise to strengthen your calves."]
 steps: ["Stand up straight, eventually holding to something.", "Raise your heels until you are standing on your toes.", "Stay in this position."]
 hints: ["Exercise near a wall or something to grab, in case you lack balance."]
 benefits: ["Stregthen the Calves.", "Can be done everywhere and is office friendly."]